(a) Every notice of a proposed rule or a public hearing for the finding of facts or public comment on a proposed rule.

 (3) Other information in the description or cross index as the Secretary of State believes will aid a person in using the index.

-(h) The Secretary of State shall promulgate for legislative approval in accordance with the provisions of article three, of this chapter a fees schedule for publications described in this section.
+(d) The Secretary of State may propose rules for legislative approval, in accordance with the provisions of article three of this chapter, to change the procedures outlined in this section.

-(i) The fees and amounts collected for the sale of the State Register, the Code of State Rules and other copies or data provided by the Secretary of State shall be deposited in the state General Revenue Fund and one half of the fees in the service fees and collections account established in accordance with section two, article one, chapter fifty-nine of this code for the operations of the office of the Secretary of State.
+(e) One half of all the fees and amounts collected for the sale of the State Register, the Code of State Rules and other copies or data provided by the Secretary of State shall be deposited in the State General Revenue Fund and one half of the fees in the service fees and collections account established in accordance with subsection (f), section two, article one, chapter fifty-nine of this code for the operations of the office of the Secretary of State.
 The Secretary of State shall dedicate sufficient resources from that fund or other funds to provide the services required in this article.

 (b) Any published rules may be distributed only to those persons who specifically request a copy of the rules and may not be distributed in any manner to persons who have not requested a copy.
 The agency may print or otherwise acquire only the number of copies of any rule that it may reasonably anticipate will be requested by members of the general public.